ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/STIG/stig_overview.rst

 What is STIG?
 ~~~~~~~~~~~~~

-Sometimes refered to as DISA STIG.
+Sometimes referred to as DISA STIG.
 DISA STIG refers to an organization (DISA — Defense Information Systems Agency) that provides technical guides (STIG — Security Technical Implementation Guide).

-What does this role do?
+What do the STIG roles do?
 ~~~~~~~~~~~~~~~~~~~~~~~